Skip to main content

 Authentication is the process of verifying that a person or entity seeking access to your data is who they claim to be.
 It is the digital handshake that precedes any data exchange.
 A simple username and password combination is no longer considered sufficient for protecting information as sensitive as your personal health data.
 A modern wellness vendor must implement stronger forms of authentication to ensure the person logging into your patient portal is truly you.

-Integrity controls are measures put in place to protect improper alteration or destruction.
+Integrity controls are measures put in place to protect your data from improper alteration or destruction.
 Your clinical team makes critical decisions based on this data ∞ adjusting TRT dosage based on your latest estradiol labs, for example.
 If that data could be altered without detection, it could have direct and serious consequences for your health.
 The vendor must have mechanisms to ensure the data they present is the data that was originally recorded.

 Robust data security is not an IT expense; it is a clinical necessity for delivering safe and effective personalized wellness protocols.